Testosterone Boosters vs Creatine - Which One Is For You?

 bowl of white powder

-In the short term, you’re more likely to see results in muscle mass from creatine supplementation.
+Creatine supplementation is better for muscle growth, especially in the short term, by enhancing workout performance and aiding in recovery.
 When you regularly take it before a workout, then it could allow you to lift heavier weights.

 It also aids recovery, especially with a BCAA supplement.